 Next to a goal, the location is the most important part of your retreat.
 The trick?
 Finding a place that’s fun and relaxing, but with room to work.
 Ideally, your retreat should feel very different from a conference room.
 This change of scenery can help your board members slow down and think.
-If you have the budget, a dedicated retreat center can take care of everything for you.
+If you have the budget, a dedicated retreat centre can take care of everything for you.
 If not, simply hop onto a site like Airbnb and rent a large house in the woods for one or two nights.
 On a seriously tight budget?
 Try renting an event or meeting space across town for the day or retreating to a board member’s back yard.

 Before the Retreat: Planning

 Like any business activity, your retreat requires planning.
 Once you have your main goal in mind, it’s a good idea to sit down with the board to figure out a schedule.
 This helps to get everyone on the same page and prevent confusion during the retreat.
 Your schedule may include the following elements:

 - Which board members should attend each session

 - Rules about mobile phones or other electronics